Jessi-777/Jessi-777/README.md

-# Jessi's Software Engineer (How to work with each other) README.md
+# Jessi's Software Engineer (Working together towards our goals) README.md

 - Hi, I'm Jessi, I build and use technology to help contribute and add value to our lives for the good of humanity.
 Learning is an infinite journey.
 I'm a student of the universe who loves to study, put in my time, solve problems, and develop.
 I take self/team accountability seriously with a positive mindset, and a healthy balance while staying focused.
 Being a valuable asset to a company is just as important as valuing opportunities that contribute to my growth.
 Win, Win!